-Whether you’re green to the roots or just jumping on the eco-friendly bandwagon, these easy back-to-school tips require little effort and make a big difference when it comes to avoiding waste.
-And, as if helping the earth isn’t incentive enough, these tricks can have a positive effect on your wallet, too.
+Whether you’re a pro at the green-living lifestyle or just starting to be a little more eco-friendly, these six back-to-school tips require little effort and may help make a big difference when it comes to avoiding waste.
+And, as if helping the Earth isn’t incentive enough, these tricks may have a positive impact on your wallet, too.

-Take a look around your fridge and pantry.
-Most of the food items you’re already buying come in great, reusable containers.
-Rather than tossing them, wash out containers like empty peanut butter jars and butter tubs and use them to pack lunches or as a supply-holder for a homework station.
+Take a look around your refrigerator and pantry.
+Most of the food items you’re already buying come in easily reusable containers.
+Rather than tossing them, wash out the containers, such as empty mayonnaise containers and butter tubs, and use them to pack lunches or as a supply-holder for a homework station.

 Bonus: For a fun after-school craft, let kids decorate the containers.